-On July 5, 2010, the Australian reported that the new Prime Minister, Julia Gillard, planned to develop a pact with Afghanistan to ensure safety for Hazara refugees to be returned from Australia.
+On July 5, 2010, The Australian reported that Australia's new Prime Minister Julia Gillard plans to develop a pact with Afghanistan to ensure safety for Hazara refugees to be returned from Australia.

 Cartoon: thanks to Michael Leunig and The Age

-Below is our press release, followed by a report by Professor William Maley and the article in the newspaper.
-Reportage as a result of our press release follows below that article.
+Below is a reprint of our press release, "Gillard's Karzai Solution as dangerous as Afghanistan Theatre", followed by a report by Professor William Maley and the article in The Australian.

 Project SafeCom Inc.

 P.O.
 Box 364